 When attempting to parent by becoming friends with one’s children, the greater effort falls on the parents.
 Solidifying a friendship with a child typically involves overindulging the child in an attempt to keep the child happy and the friendship positive.
 Overindulging children can lead to a sense of entitlement and prevent adequate development of important character qualities (humility, determination, perseverance, empathy...).
-This parent approach may begin with the best of intentions but can lead to unrealistic and/or unfulfilled expectations later in life for children.
+This child-rearing approach may begin with the best of intentions but can lead to unrealistic and/or unfulfilled expectations later in life for children.

 It has become quite common for parents to add the word okay to the end of their sentences when speaking to their children.
 Okay at the end of a sentence transforms the statement into a question and turns control over to the child.
 This is problematic because young children know what they want but not necessarily what is best for them.
-Soliciting opinions and/or decisions that should be made by adults can be stressful on children.
+Soliciting opinions and/or decisions that should be made by adults can actually be stressful for children.
 Likewise, when adults make appropriate decisions for children it provides children with a needed sense of stability and security,

 Healthy emotional development in children is most effectively achieved through actively engaging in age-appropriate activities.
 Children learn a tremendous amount from other children (i.e., new skills, the importance of sharing, how to problem solve, the benefits of imaginative play, how to manage competition...).
 By observing adults interacting with other adults, children learn (progressively) how to be an adult.
 They learn in bits and pieces based on their chronological and developmental age.

 If being a child’s friend becomes the yardstick by which being a good parent is measured, ‘parent modeling’ becomes a moot point.
 Real friendship comes once children emancipate from the family - when they truly become adults in their own right.

 © Sharon Knapp Lamberth, April 2022